After (2019 film): Plot

 Tessa Young begins her first year of college by moving into her dorm room with the help of her mother, Carol, and her boyfriend, Noah.
 During this process she meets her new roommate Steph and her girlfriend Tristan.
 The day after, Tessa shares a brief encounter with Steph's friend, Hardin Scott.

 The following day Steph persuades Tessa to attend a party where she meets her other friends: Zed, Molly, and Jace, and meets Hardin for the second time.
 The group play truth or dare, which reveals Tessa's virginity; she is dared to kiss Hardin but refuses.
-Later on at the party Hardin attempts to kiss Tessa, but she rejects his advances and leaves.
+Later on at the party he attempts to kiss Tessa, but she rejects his advances and leaves.

-The following day Tessa meets with Landon, a classmate she met on her first day of classes, who reveals to her that he and Hardin are soon to become stepbrothers, with his mother engaged to Hardin's father.
+The following day Tessa meets with Landon, a classmate she met on her first day of classes.
+He reveals to her that he and Hardin are soon to become stepbrothers, with his mother engaged to Hardin's father.
 Following a class debate Hardin again approaches Tessa and insists they start over, inviting her to a nearby lake.

 While they swim, Hardin kisses Tessa, saying that they cannot remain only friends.
 Later, they encounter Molly and Zed at a diner, following which Tessa promises to tell her boyfriend about the kiss she shared with Hardin.
 He tells her not to do so, saying that he does not date, disappointing her.

 Noah surprises Tessa with a visit, and they experience an evening together around a bonfire.
 In a game of 'suck and blow' at the bonfire party, Jace purposely fails in order to kiss Tessa, making Hardin jealous and leading to a physical confrontation.
-While Noah sleeps in Tessa's bed after the party, she leaves to check in on Hardin, who has destroyed the house in a drunken rage.
-She comforts him and they kiss.
+While Noah sleeps in Tessa's bed after the party, she responds to Landon's call to check in on Hardin, who has destroyed the house in a drunken rage.
+She comforts him and they kiss, staying by his side to help him sleep.